FINANCIALS

 All trip payments are due 45 days prior to departure.
 Should the trip cancel for whatever reason, your fee will be refunded less your $250 per person deposit.
 If you cancel less than 30 days prior to departure, 50% of the trip cost less the non-refundable deposit will be refunded.

-Airfare refunds will be processed through the airline [or your travel insurance plan].
-Please see their rules and regulations for details.
+Airfare refunds are processed through the airline [or your travel insurance plan].
+Please see their rules and regulations for details; you may want to pay for the trip insurance offered by the airline.

 SHOULD I BRING CASH, AND IF SO, HOW MUCH?

-It depends.
-Some participants spend only $20 while in Nicaragua, and others spend $300.
+Some participants spend $20 while in Nicaragua, and others spend $300.
 We provide for all your necessities, like lodging and three meals a day.
-If you intend to purchase snacks, additional beverages, alcoholic beverages, or souvenirs, you may want to bring additional cash.
+If you intend to purchase snacks, additional beverages, alcoholic beverages, or souvenirs, you should bring cash.
 US dollars are accepted in Nicaragua.
 ATMs do not always work and are rare outside of Managua, so we recommend bringing any cash you intend to spend.
-Please bring small bills, as larger denominations may be difficult to break or make change.
+Please bring small unripped bills, as larger denominations may be difficult to break or make change.
+Ripped bills will be rejected by vendors as Nicaraguans banks will not accept them.

 WILL I BE ABLE TO BE IN CONTACT WITH MY FAMILY WHILE I'M THERE?

-Most hotels will have wifi, though it may be a bit slower than you're used to.
-You will be able to check email, get text messages, and use your wifi calling while at the hotel.
-There is rarely cell service in the villages and no wifi at all.
+Most hotels have wifi, though it may be a bit slower than you're used to.
+You will be able to check email and make calls via wifi while at the hotel.
+There is rarely cell service or wifi in the villages.
+Check with your cellphone provider about your coverage in Nicaragua.

-If there is an emergency with your family in the U.S. and someone needs to reach you immediately, family and friends can contact Jo Buescher, at 239-292-2419, and she will make sure you get the message directly.
+If there is an emergency with your family in the US and someone needs to reach you immediately, family and friends can contact Jo Buescher at 239-292-2419, and she will make sure you get the message.

 DO I NEED EXPERIENCE WITH CONSTRUCTION?

 Not at all!
 Projects are organized for participants who have no prior experience with international development or construction.
-But if you do have experience, that's great, too.
+If you do have experience, that's welcome, too!

 WHAT SPECIAL EQUIPMENT OR GEAR SHOULD I BRING?

-We will send you a complete packing list before your trip, but most projects require general work and travel gear.
-Things like a water bottle, a headlamp or flashlight, insect repellent, cotton work clothes, and sturdy, comfortable shoes are a must.
-Any construction equipment or tools will be provided at each work site.
+We will send you a suggested packing list before your trip, but most projects require general work and travel gear.
+A water bottle, insect repellent, cotton work clothes, and sturdy, comfortable shoes are musts.
+Construction equipment and tools are provided at each work site.

 WILL THERE TIME FOR ANY FUN?
 OR IS IT ALL WORK?

-From the excitement of zip lining off of an inactive volcano to a chill day on the beach, each work trip has time set aside for some fun and adventure.
-Teams have the opportunity to choose between a variety of excursions and tours based on their service trip designation and amount of additional money they may be willing to spend for any extra diversions on their "day off."
+From the excitement of ziplining on a dormant volcano to a chill day on the beach, each service trip has time set aside for fun and adventure.
+Teams can choose between a variety of excursions and tours based on their service trip location and amount they are willing to spend for extra diversions on their "day off."